A-Star100/A-Star100.github.io/README.md

 `

 3. Open Terminal or Command Line, then use the `cd` command to change the directory to the one the source code is in.
-4. Use [Node.js](https://github.com/nodejs/node) (more complex for those who do not know JavaScript), or type in:
+4. Use [Node.js](https://github.com/nodejs/node) and use [npm](https://www.npmjs.com/) to install Node.js if you want to, or if you have Python, type in:

 `python3 -m http.server`